 4. Add aesthetic details

 Cedreo’s catalog includes 7,000+ materials, furnishings, and home decor elements you can use to customize your design.
+And our team is continuously adding new features and design elements, based on our customers’ needs.

 Click the ”Furnishings” tab in the top menu to add furniture, wall art, and other design elements.
 You can also update paint colors and flooring, and move items around until you’re happy with the results.